 You can also watch a short video here, which provides a summary of the safety measures we've put in place at the museum and what you need to know before you visit.

 Our opening times have changed on weekdays.
-We’ll be open from 11.30am-3.30pm, Monday-Friday.
-We’ll be open from 10am-6pm on Saturday and Sunday.
+We're open from 11.30am-3.30pm, Monday-Friday, 10am-6pm on Saturday and Sunday.
 Please note that we will need to start clearing the galleries 20 minutes before closing time.

-To visit the museum, you must now book a free ticket in advance.
+To visit the museum, you now need a free ticket.
 This is so we can manage the number of people visiting the museum at any one time, to ensure that everyone is able to observe social distancing.
 This will be for a timeslot during your chosen day of visit, so you must make sure that you’re at the museum for the time you’ve selected.
 Please have your ticket ready to be scanned when you arrive at the museum, either on a mobile device or printed out.
-We will also be scanning these on the way out, so be sure to keep yours with you.
 You can book a ticket by clicking here.

 There is signage to remind all our visitors to socially distance and we have a one way system in place to help everyone to leave space and stay safe.
 We have reduced our capacity to ensure adequate space for social distancing inside.